 It is important to respect the original character of the home, so we are working closely with the Historic Charleston Foundation, an organization that oversees and protects city antiquity.
 We plan to restore the main structure by using original materials while also bolstering core structural components.
-As with most historic homes, systems require updating and all structural issues will be addressed.
-Once the infrastructure is secure, a new kitchen and master bath will positioned where the existing Kitchen “ell” is.
+As with most historic homes, systems require updating, and all structural issues will be addressed.
+Once the infrastructure is secure, a new kitchen and master bath will be positioned where the existing Kitchen “ell” is.

-This new kitchen will then be linked to the free-standing studio structure and the studio – or dependency, as the locals call it – will be renovated to a great room, lounge area and bar.
+This new kitchen will then be linked to the free-standing studio structure and the studio – or dependency, as the locals call it – will be renovated to a great room, lounge area, and bar.
 We can imagine the entertaining and party possibilities already!

-We are lucky to work extensively with a local architectural historian, Glenn Keyes; landscape architect, Sheila Wertimer; and Charleston interior designer, Amelia Handegan, to craft a design concept that brings this wonderful, historic home into the 21st century, while maintaining the home’s architectural importance.
+We are lucky to work extensively with a local architectural historian, Glenn Keyes; landscape architect, Sheila Wertimer; and Charleston interior designer, Amelia Handegan, to craft a design concept that brings this wonderful, historic home into the 21st century while maintaining the home’s architectural importance.

 The drawings are complete, and all approvals have been secured.
 Demolition has begun, and the general contractor will be framing the house in a few weeks and is on the path for completion by late next summer.
 Stay tuned as we update you on the progress of this exceptional project!